 In many of Shakespeare's plays, there's a fellow who seems to be a fool, but actually makes brilliant and insightful points that others can't.
 King Lear has such a fool, and in As You Like It, Touchstone plays this part, but Midsummer Night's Dream has in Bottom a different kind of fool: a truly foolish one.
 (OK, fine.
 He does have one perceptive comment about love and reason, but we think he makes up for it with his overwhelming silliness.)

-Bottom unwittingly makes an idiot of himself, expressing confidence about the wrong things, and ever willing to explain to others as if they were the ones out of the loop.
+Bottom unwittingly makes an idiot of himself, expressing confidence about the wrong things and being ever-willing to explain to others as if they were the ones out of the loop.
 Still, Bottom's idiocy is almost endearingly innocent.
-It doesn't seem as though Shakespeare is being malicious by creating a working-class character that's also a bona fide twit.
+It doesn't seem as though Shakespeare is being malicious by creating a working-class character who's also a bona fide twit.

 Instead, Bottom is an important character for opening some self-deprecating doors to wonder about the real art and artistry of the theater.
 Bottom is not so much Shakespeare's comment on whether working-class folks can know and understand theater, but actually, he's Shakespeare's gentle jibe at a lot of the amateur and country acting groups that were on the English theater scene.
 Some of the most ridiculous lines from Pyramus and Thisbe even come close to lines being performed in simple country versions and children's plays of the day.